3 Timeless Lessons from The Richest Man in Babylon

 One of the core tenets for building financial discipline is to set aside 10% of your income for yourself.

-Remember, it is the money you set aside that is truly yours.
+Remember, it’s the money you set aside that is truly yours.

-And that is why Clason emphasized the importance of controlling your expenditures.
+And that is exactly why George S. Clason emphasized the importance of controlling your expenditures.

 “What each of us calls our “necessary expenses” will always grow to equal our incomes unless we protest to the contrary.